 No treated drinking water available.
 All surface water must be treated, filtered, or boiled prior to consumption.

-Campfires permitted within provided fire-rings only. $20 daily cost for fire-ring includes firewood.
+Campfires permitted within provided fire-rings only.
+Firewood $10 per bundle – Due to remote location, this park accepts “Cash Only.
 Campfires prohibited at Lake of the Woods & Pyramid Campgrounds.

 Pit Toilets available only.
 No flush toilets.